Sex and Sexual Health

 Hi JCR!

-The college nurse, Janette Dougal, runs drop-in sessions in her room, E1A (at the end of a short corridor to the right of the lift opposite the JCR, on the first floor of E).
+The community health practitioner, Ryan Hegarty, works in room E1A (at the end of a short corridor to the right of the lift opposite the JCR, on the first floor of E).
 The surgery hours are:

 We offer free sexual health supplies so contact us or fill in the Sexual Health supplies form below if you need condoms, lubricant, dental dams, pregnancy tests or STI tests.